cortex-cms/cortex/README.md

 * [CareerBuilder.com](https://github.com/cbdr/consumer-main) - The main Consumer Web site for CB.com uses Cortex Posts for the [Privacy](http://www.careerbuilder.com/privacy) and [Terms of Service](http://www.careerbuilder.com/terms) pages.

 ## Troubleshooting
-* Ensure you have read / write access to your project directory during installation.
-* Run `npm -v` to make sure node is properly linked.
-If the command is not found, chances are the correct version of node is not linked.
-Run `brew link node`.
+* For OS X / homebrew users: Run `which node` to ensure node is properly linked.
+The path shown should match homebrew's default installation path (run `which brew` to reveal this).
+If its not, then run `brew link node` and follow the instructions.

 ## Contributing